Magnushammer: A Transformer-Based Approach to Premise Selection: Background: proof assistants, Isabelle, and Sledgehammer

-Interactive proof assistants such as Isabelle \citep{paulson2000isabelle} and Lean \citep{moura2015lean} are software tools designed to assist the development of formal proofs.
+Proof assistants (aka interactive theorem provers, or ITPs) such as Isabelle \citep{paulson2000isabelle}, Lean \citep{moura2015lean}, Coq \citep{coq}, HOL Light \citep{hollight}, or Mizar \citep{mizar}, are software tools designed to assist the development of formal proofs.
 They provide expressive language for the formalization of mathematical statements and proofs while verifying them formally.
-In Isabelle, theorems are proved sequentially: an initial \textit{proof state} is obtained after the theorem statement is defined, and the proof state changes when the user provides a valid \textit{proof step} (see Appendix \ref{app:visualization_of_isa_env} for an example theorem). \textit{Proof states} contain information about the already established facts and the remaining goals to prove. \textit{Proof steps} consist of tactics and (optionally) premises.
-Tactics are powerful theorem-proving decision procedures and can complete some proofs in one step provided with relevant premises~\citep{alemi2016deepmath}.
-However, finding these premises is difficult: one needs to select a handful of relevant facts from the current proof context.
-A typical proof context can contain tens of thousands of them.
+In Isabelle, theorems are proved sequentially: an initial \textit{proof state} is obtained after the theorem is stated, and the proof state changes when the user provides a valid \textit{proof step} (see Appendix \ref{app:visualization_of_isa_env} for an example).
+Proof states contain information about the already established facts and the remaining goals to prove.
+Proof steps consist of \textit{tactics}, which are optionally parametrized by \textit{premises}.
+Tactics are theorem-proving procedures and can complete some proofs in one step provided with relevant premises.
+However, finding these premises is difficult: one needs to select a handful of relevant facts from the current proof context, which typically contains tens of thousands of them.